-Andrew is based in London and is proficient in French and Arabic and he has a good working knowledge of Greek.
+Andrew is based in London and is proficient in Arabic, French and Greek.

 home03